 Can I Burn……

-Windblown tumbleweeds that have been blown on to your property can be burned at any time during an approved burn day whether you are inside or outside the Urban Growth Area (UGA).
-However, only the tumbleweeds can be burned, any other vegetative material to be burned is subject to the rules specific to your location.
+Windblown tumbleweeds that have been blown onto your property can be burned during an approved burn day if you are inside the Urban Growth Area (UGA).
+However, only wind-blown tumbleweeds can be burned.

 … tumbleweeds that are growing on my property?